Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Free Rider Effect

 Finally, by plugging (\ref{integraltheta}) and (\ref{integralgamma2}) into (\ref{irrfreeridingratio}), some simple algebra leads to (\ref{freeridereffectirr}). \end{proof}

 We observe that the ratio $\hat{C}/C_{*}$, the underprovision of the public good due to free-riding, does not depend on $\sigma$, the volatility of the Brownian motion $W$.
-Thus, in our model \begin{cor} The degree of free-riding does not depend on the level of uncertainty. \end{cor} This seems to be in contrast to the finding of other different models from the economic literature in which it is shown that uncertainty may have some effect on the free rider effect (cf.\ \cite{Austen-Smith80}, \cite{EichbergerKelsey99} and \cite{Wang10}, among others).
-Moreover, we show that also irreversibility of public good provisions do not have any effect on free-riding.
-These two results represent the main economically interesting conclusions of our paper.
+Thus, in our model \begin{cor} The degree of free-riding does not depend on the level of uncertainty. \end{cor} This seems to be in contrast to the finding of other models in the economic literature in which it is shown that uncertainty may play some role in the free rider effect (cf.\ \cite{Austen-Smith80}, \cite{EichbergerKelsey99} and \cite{Wang10}, among others).

-We now evaluate the role that irreversibility of the public good contribution has in the free rider effect.
-To do so we compare the ratio (\ref{freeridereffectirr}) with the analogous one we shall obtain by assuming instead perfect reversibility of $C$; i.e., by assuming that each agent can adjust contribution in the public good freely at every point of time. \begin{prop} Assume perfect reversibility of the public good contribution.
-Denote by $C_{\star}$ the optimal aggregated public good contribution made by the social planner and by $\widetilde{C}$ its Nash equilibrium value.
-Then, under the same hypotheses of Proposition (\ref{freeridereffectprop}), one has

-for any $n \geq 1$. \end{prop} \begin{proof} Under perfect reversibility of the public good contribution, the optimal investment criterion is to equate the marginal operating profit with the user cost of capital (see, e.g., \cite{Jorgenson63}).
-Hence the first-order conditions for optimality in the social planner's problem read